FM (insurance): Expansion

-In 1850, Boston Manufacturers Mutual Fire Insurance Company, the third-oldest FM Global predecessor, was created when Allen convinced a Boston merchant with significant cotton-mill ownership to form his own mutual insurance company with like-minded Boston mill owners.
+In 1850, Boston Manufacturers Mutual Fire Insurance Company, the third-oldest FM predecessor, was created when Allen convinced a Boston merchant with significant cotton-mill ownership to form his own mutual insurance company with like-minded Boston mill owners.
 Throughout the next 20 years, other mutual insurance companies were added to the group roster.
 Together, these companies and the ones that later evolved soon became known as the Associated Factory Mutual Fire Insurance Companies, or the Factory Mutuals, for short.

 Loss information helped identify specific industry hazards and was used in developing loss control recommendations for policyholders in similar industries.
 Such information was shared among all the Factory Mutual (FM) insurance companies, and was utilized by the inspection teams.
 As the FM companies grew, the inspection workload became difficult to manage.
 By 1878, the FM companies formed a dedicated unit to handle the collective inspection activities for all the FM policyholders.
 This unique group of loss control specialists initially provided only inspection services.
 The group later began performing appraisals and adjustments, loss analysis and research activities associated with preventing fire and other hazards to benefit the mutual insurance company owners and their policyholders.
-Today, all of these services remain components to FM Global in the form of engineering and research.
+Today, all of these services remain components to FM in the form of engineering and research.

 The FM companies' main interests in the late 19th century and early 20th century remained focused on researching and developing products or techniques that would help mitigate property risks and advance the efforts of property conservation.
 In 1874, a revolutionary form of loss control entered the loss prevention scene: the fire sprinkler.
 While the invention was originally designed outside the realm of FM, FM's further development and promotion of the sprinkler head aided in its eventual widespread use and acceptance.

-FM Global constructed a training and meeting space in Norwood, Massachusetts that is branded as a Four Points by Sheraton hotel.
-The facility includes convention/meeting spaces, guest rooms that are available to be booked by the public when not in use by FM Global, and an on-site restaurant, the One Bistro.
+FM constructed a training and meeting space in Norwood, Massachusetts that is on the same property as a Four Points by Sheraton hotel.
+The hotel, which is owned by FM, includes meeting spaces, guest rooms that are available to be booked, and an on-site restaurant, the One Bistro.